vga-usask/gwf-vis_docs/doc.md

         vis_config, 'dimension-control'   # create the control
     )
     gwfvis.update_props(
-        dimension_control, # configure the properties of the layer {
+        dimension_control, # configure the properties of the control {
             'width': '40rem',  # set the width of the container
             'dataSource': dataset # data source